 Tip: Stay away from the birds’ nests as swans and other water birds are known to get aggressive when you get too close.

 Ready for your koala fix?
 This is the place to get it.
 One of the many fun things to do in Perth is to visit the Caversham Wildlife Park.
 Open year-round, except for Christmas Day, Caversham Wildlife Park has daily attractions like farm shows, koala and penguin feeding, and excursions to Kangaroo Enclosure, Reptile House and Molly’s Farm.
 Also, get up close and personal with other furry friends including wombats, wallabys, quokkas and kangaroos.

 Tip: The best time to visit is during the morning as most exhibitions close at 3pm.

-The most important thing to consider when planning a trip specifically for the best places to visit in Perth is time.
+The most important thing to consider when planning a tour to Australia's top destinations, specifically for the best places to visit in Perth is time.
 With so many diverse activities and sites, it is a city that is best explored in a week, although with good planning you could check off many of these activities in a few days.

 Travelling to Australia?
 Chat with a local travel specialist in Australia who can help organize your trip.